Equatorial Guinea Travel Advice

 Threat level: Low

-There is a low threat from terrorism in Equatorial Guinea, the country also has relatively low crime rates too.
-There is currently a global heightened threat from terrorism and although this is not specific to Equatorial Guinea, travellers should still remain vigilant during travel.
+There is a low threat from terrorism in Equatorial Guinea, the country also has relatively low crime rates.
+There is currently a global heightened threat from terrorism and although this is not specific to Equatorial Guinea.
+The general travel advice for Equatorial Guinea is for travellers to remain vigilant during travel.

 Recent Security Risk Events

 Equatorial Guinea has a relatively low crime rate compared to many of its African neighbours.
-However there is still some risk of petty crime in some areas of the country that travellers should be cautious of to ensure they have a risk and trouble free trip.
+However there is still some risk of petty crime in most areas of the country and travel advice for Equatorial Guinea is for travellers to reamain cautious to ensure they have a risk and trouble free visit to Equatorial Guinea.

 Malabo and Bata have experienced a small increase in pick pocketing and muggings.
 There have also been some incidents of people being attack in taxis in the same areas but these incidents are very rare.
 Avoid walking alone at night in these areas, do not carry large sums of cash and don’t have expensive jewellery on display.